mk270/whitakers-words/operational.md

-An input file (either from interactive with @ or from command line) can have changes of language, but the ^E or ^L must be on a seperate line.
+An input file (either from interactive with @ or from command line) can have changes of language, but the ^E or ^L must be on a separate line.
 Note that this capability can create confusing situations.
 An input file that starts off Latin then switches to English will be correctly processed.
-But if it is followed by a similiar input file, the second file will start off English (from the setting in the earlier file) and fail on the Latin input.
+But if it is followed by a similar input file, the second file will start off English (from the setting in the earlier file) and fail on the Latin input.
 Thus even submitting the same file twice in a run will give different results.
-Ithis problem can be alleviated by starting each input file with an explicit language instruction, but this will not normally be the situation.
+This problem can be alleviated by starting each input file with an explicit language instruction, but this will not normally be the situation.